NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Registrar/_index.md

 ---
 pcx_content_type: navigation
-title: Cloudflare Registrar
+title: Khulnasoft Registrar
 weight: 3
 ---

-# Welcome to the Cloudflare Registrar section
+# Welcome to the Khulnasoft Registrar section

-Below you will find links to the relevant sections for Cloudflare Registrar support-focused material.
+Below you will find links to the relevant sections for Khulnasoft Registrar support-focused material.

 {{<directory-listing>}}